jeremylynch83/drjeremylynch/master/features.md

 * **Stroke** in around 3–5% of cases due to rupture or blockage, though usually lower than for surgery
 * About **1% risk of severe brain injury or death**
-* Rarely, vessel damage at the groin or wrist requiring surgery
+* Rarely, vessel damage at the **groin or wrist** requiring surgery.
-* Temporary sypmtoms such as: Mild soreness, or oozing at the groin or wrist access site headaches or pain in the groin.
+* **Temporary** symptoms such as: Soreness or oozing at the groin or wrist access site.
+Headaches are sometimes experienced in the days following the procedure.
-* In some cases, **antiplatelet medication** (such as low-dose aspirin) is prescribed for several months if a stent is used.
-This can cause bruising if you knock yourself.
-* Recovery is usually rapid.
+* Recovery is usually **rapid**.
 Patients typically spend one night in hospital and go home the next day.

 ## Will I need to take life-long blood-thinning medication?

 Antiplatelet (blood thinning) medication is sometimes, but not always, prescribed.
-This usually takes the form of two tablets, low-dose aspirin and a second tablet such as prasugrel (Plavix), clopidogrel, or ticagrelor (Brillanta).
-The second tablet is usually discontinued at 6-months.
+This usually takes the form of two tablets: low-dose aspirin and a second tablet such as prasugrel (Plavix), clopidogrel, or ticagrelor (Brillanta).
+The second tablet is usually discontinued at about 6-months.
 The low-dose aspirin is usually continued 1–2 years and then usually stopped, although rarely it is continued long-term.
+You will be advised whether this is needed before any procedure.

 ## Can aneurysms recur after coiling?